-satisfaction with the government in one model and with the economy in another.
-But there is now much evidence that these attitudinal items come with serious health warnings.
-For instance, we have long known that all manner of personal attributes affect how voters respond to these items (Conover, Feldman, and Knight 1987).
-But new evidence also suggests that they also exhibit trait-like stability (Kiley and Vaisey 2020).
+Vaisey 2020).
 As such, we cannot rule out the possibility that both current and past items really tap into some stable latent trait and not distinct and independent evaluations of real material conditions.
-It is for these reasons that some have claimed that perceptual items are "so badly and unpredictably biased as to be essentially unrelated to the underlying individual-level behavioral relationship we are trying to estimate" [Kramer (1983); p.93].
-Accordingly, while Stiers, Dassonneville, and Lewis-Beck (2019) provide a useful starting point, it is not clear that they provide the final word.
+This is why some claim that perceptual items are "so badly and unpredictably biased as to be essentially unrelated to the underlying individual-level behavioral relationship we are trying to estimate" (Kramer 1983, 93).
+Thus, while Stiers, Dassonneville, and Lewis-Beck (2019) provide a useful opening salvo, it is not clear that they provide the final word.

 The remaining voter-centric work on voter myopia relies on experimental methods and not observational data.
 Huber, Hill, and Lenz (2012), for example, note that psychological evidence suggests that people use a heuristic called the "peak-end rule" to keep track of their utility over time: they rate an experience based on either how it ended or how it was at its most intense (Ariely and Carmon 2000).
 They specify an experimental game to test this in a retrospective voting setting and vary when they make their subjects aware of the upcoming "election."
-They find that those subjects who became aware later tended also to overweight incumbent performance closer to the event.
-This, they argue, suggests that voter myopia arises due to fundamental limits in people's ability to make retrospective judgements and not only the complexity that they face in the real world.
+They find that those subjects who they made aware later tended also to overweight incumbent performance closer to the event.
+This, they argue, suggests that voter myopia arises due to fundamental limits in people's ability to make retrospective judgements, not only as a result of real world complexity.

 Healy and Lenz (2014) conduct a similar study, again drawing on the peak-end rule.
-Their design is interesting as they allow their subjects to explain how they intend to weight the economy in each year of the incumbent's term before they conduct their experiment.
+Their design allows their subjects to explain how they intend to weight the economy in each year of the incumbent's term before they conduct their experiment.
 Consistent with Hibbs (2006), their subjects say that they intend to judge the incumbent party based on the cumulative economic change over its entire term in office.
 But, just like Huber, Hill, and Lenz (2012), Healy and Lenz (2014) show that their subjects do not.
-Rather, they "substitute the end for the whole" and focus their attention on election year performance.
+Rather, they "substitute the end for the whole" and focus their attention on election year performance alone.